danieloneill/quickjs-wolfssl/README.md

 Building requires editing the Makefile and pointing it to your quickjs-2017-03-27 directory, and having OpenSSL 3.x (and headers) installed and findable via pkg-config.

+WolfSSL doesn't build with Base64 encoding support on ARM by default, so in my case (aarch64) I had to build WolfSSL with it explicitly enabled.

 See **example.js** for usage.

 Consists of only a few methods:
 - toBase64
 - fromBase64
 - md5sum
 - sha256sum
 - uint8ArrayToString
 - stringToUint8Array
 - tlsServer - which provides
   - wrap(fd) - which provides:
     - read
     - write
     - accept
     - shutdown

 Each method accepts one parameter.